 Commodities prices trade on the interplay between supply and demand.
 For example, developing countries such as China and India require heavy investment in commodities such as steel and oil to build their infrastructures, cotton and metals to manufacture products and food-related commodities to feed their increasingly middle-class populations.

 When manufacturers can purchase commodities inexpensively, their earnings rise and their stock prices often follow.
 High commodity prices tend to choke an expanding economy because they make the price of goods too high for continued strong consumer buying.
 When consumers stop buying manufactured goods, manufacturers' earnings drop and their stock prices also drop.

 When the global economy goes into decline, central banks from different countries often try to boost their economies by keeping interest rates low.
 Low interest rates reduce the cost of manufacturing because companies can borrow money cheaply to fund operations.
 Low rates also reduce the cost of producing commodities for the same reason.
 This means continued high demand for commodities and continued high earnings for manufacturers.

-How Commodities Trade
+Assessing How Commodities Trade

 Each futures contract represents a specified amount of the commodity such as the numbers of barrels of oil or bushels of corn.
 There are also options on commodities futures, which are contracts to buy or sell the futures at stated prices.
 Unless these options are exercised, however, they do not require delivery of the commodity.
 Options are traded on the Chicago Board Options Exchange (CBOE).
 To trade futures or options on commodities, you must apply and be approved for a special commodities or options account with your broker.

-How Stocks Trade
+Identifying How Stocks Trade

 Stocks trade on stock exchanges such as the New York Stock Exchange and on trading platforms such as NASDAQ and the various other over-the-counter, or OTC, platforms.
 Each stock represents a fractional share ownership in its issuing company.
 To trade stocks, apply for a cash account at your broker.
 If you want to trade them on margin, allowing you to borrow a portion of the purchase price, apply for a margin account.